mariaarenas/taxscouts/README.md

 ## Features

 - Translate icon with internationalisation implemented (English-Spanish)
-- Search box to be able to filter by book title (with a limit of 10, sorted by editions and filter by language)
+- Search box to be able to filter by book title (with a customise limit of 10, sorted by editions and filter by language)
 - Each item contains links to amazon when available
 - E2E testing with cypress.
 - Manage of state with Redux-toolkit to update search value and items displayed